DustinHartzler/TheCLEFT/wp-content/plugins/woocommerce-gateway-authorize-net-cim/readme.txt

 === Authorize.net CIM Gateway for WooCommerce ===
-Author: skyverge
+Author: woothemes, skyverge
-Requires at least: 3.8
+Requires at least: 4.0
-Tested up to: 4.1
+Tested up to: 4.4.1
-Requires WooCommerce at least: 2.1
+Requires WooCommerce at least: 2.3.6
-Tested WooCommerce up to: 2.3
+Tested WooCommerce up to: 2.5.0

-== Description ==

 Adds the Authorize.net CIM Payment Gateway to your WooCommerce site, offering support for Subscriptions and more!